elves/elvish/website/README.md

 This is because the process to generate ttyshots is relatively slow and may have network dependencies.

-To turn on ttyshot generation, pass `TTYSHOT=1` to `make`.
+To turn on ttyshot generation, pass `TTYSHOT=1` to `make` (where `1` can be replaced by any non-empty string).
 For example, to generate a single ttyshot, run `make TTYSHOT=1 foo.ttyshot.html`.
 To build the website with ttyshot generation enabled, run `make TTYSHOT=1`.

 The first time you generate ttyshots, `make` will build the `ttyshot` tool, and regenerate all ttyshots.
 Subsequent runs will only regenerate ttyshots whose